temporalio/documentation/CONTRIBUTING.md

 yarn gen
 ```

-To build and view the site locally run:
+To build and view the site locally, run:

 ```bash
 yarn start